alpacahq/alpaca-ts/README.md

 </script>
 ```

-You can also get the library from these CDN's:
+You can also get the library from a CDN:

 - [JSDelivr](https://cdn.jsdelivr.net/npm/@master-chief/alpaca/)
 - [UNPKG](https://unpkg.com/browse/@master-chief/alpaca/)